mkol5222/katacoda-scenarios/th-epm-api/step11.md

 ### SUMMARY

 We have created EPMaaS session identified by EPMAAS_TOKEN stored as environment variable.
-All furure EPMaaS API requests require both tokens - `PORTAL_TOKEN` in *Authorization* header and `EPMAAS_TOKEN` in *token* header.
+All future EPMaaS API requests require both tokens - `PORTAL_TOKEN` sent in *Authorization* header and `EPMAAS_TOKEN` provided in *token* header of HTTP API request.